 How do you think the skin helps with the detox process?
 Many people are correct in thinking that sweating is an important mechanism for eliminating toxins.
 In a healthy person, the skin is usually spared the job of eliminating heavy-duty toxins and mucus, and mainly releases excess water, minerals, and salts.

-If your bowels are not doing their job, the body will recruit the other organs of elimination to compensate.
+But if your bowels are not doing their job, the body will recruit the other organs of elimination to compensate.
 If this happens, your skin pays the price with breakouts and problems that cosmetics and creams applied to the surface don’t fix.

 During a cleanse, the skin might have to do some extra work at the beginning.
-Skin rashes or breakouts during the first few days are not uncommon, and are a sign that accelerated detoxification is happening.
+Skin rashes or breakouts during the first few days are not uncommon and are a sign that accelerated detoxification is happening.